Faculty Center for Teaching (FCT)

 Priority will be given to projects that involve an ‘on-the-ground’ implementation (as opposed to simply ‘learning more about’) a practice.
 Priority will also be given to those applicants who show investment in the form of cost sharing on their proposed idea.
 For more information about the Title III grant, see the Appendix A.

 How much can I request?

-Funding is available to support up to 6 projects per year at up to $3,000 per project.
+Funding is available to support up to $3,000 per project.
 Projects that exceed this amount will be considered upon review of additional justification.
 Projects are typically one semester or one year in length.
 Funding is available for all five years of the Title III project (beginning in 2014).

 How is the funding awarded?

-- Appropriate and effective use of the funds
+Appropriate and effective use of the funds, including cost sharing.

-Successful awardees will be expected to provide a brief written report regarding the implementation of the practice and results of the evaluation of the practice and to present the results in a Faculty Center seminar.
+Successful awardees will be expected to provide a written report to the Faculty Center regarding the implementation of the practice and results of the evaluation of the practice and to present the results in a Faculty Center seminar.
 In the past, awardees have presented in an informal brown bag session.